 Let’s be honest: Hobart is not exactly a culinary capital.
 But in recent years, ears have pricked.
 Tongues have strayed.
 It’s now, well, not known for, but at least got some amazing restaurants for tourists and locals alike to feast their taste buds on.

-Local Hobart heroes like Etties and Templo (not to mention The Source) have incited a revolution in Hobart’s restaurants bringing satisfied stomachs and pleasantly surprised eyebrows to a dining scene that now commands
+Local Hobart restaurant heroes like Etties and Templo (not to mention The Source) have incited a revolution in Hobart’s restaurant scene, bringing satisfied stomachs and pleasantly surprised eyebrows to a dining scene that now commands

 global your attention.